The future of retail is data driven

 In the past, this was largely a game of trial-and-error.
 Higher-ups would do their best to “listen” to the market and try to get inside the head of the customer.
 Sometimes it worked, but often it didn’t.
 Today, there is a much better way to steer the course of your business and stay current in dynamic markets.
 It’s called data-driven decision making.

 Data is all around us, and more is created every time a customer interacts with your business.
-In recent years, software technologies have been developed to capture and analyze this data to figure out what it says about what shoppers like and want and need.
+In recent years, technologies such as Customer Data Platforms (CDPs) have been developed to capture and analyze this data to figure out what it says about what shoppers like and want and need.
 Implanting data science in retail settings means that managers and owners can now really listen to customers and make targeted improvements that will increase customer satisfaction.

 Data is everywhere, but in order to do anything with it, you first have to find a way of capturing it.
 To do this, software applications are installed in your POS system, at employee workstations, on your website or e-store, and any other places customers make contact with your business.
 Data-driven solutions become more effective the more data you have, so these programs are built to gather as much as possible from each customer.

 Once you’ve got all this information, you’re going to need to find a way to store and organize it.
 This is usually taken care of by a CDP or customer data platform.
-Here, every piece of data is assigned to a unique customer profile.
+Here, every piece of data is assigned to a unique customer profile called a “single customer view.”
 This way, every new data point can be easily placed, and all the info about an individual customer can be accessed instantly.

-After this, a wide variety of data-driven analytics programs will do their work.
+After this, a wide variety of data-driven customer analytics programs will do their work.
 They’ll look at all the info you’ve gathered and start searching for patterns and trends.
 Some of these programs create snapshots of how customers are acting, feeling, and buying right now; others use statistical analysis and machine learning to generate predictions about what they’ll do in the future.
+The insight from this predictive analytics can help you recognize early signs of customer churn and step in ahead of time to improve customer retention.

 Finally, all these numbers and models will be sorted through and given different priorities.
-The most important metrics and KPIs will be collected together for review by management.
+The most important omnichannel metrics and KPIs will be collected together for review by management.
 Dashboard programs will keep these most vital pieces of data together in one place and present them to business leaders in simple and straightforward graphics and charts.
-These dashboards will be monitored constantly, and by looking at changes and trends in the datastream, those in charge can formulate strategies and plans of action to address problem areas and make improvements to the shopping experience.
+These dashboards will be monitored constantly, and by looking at changes and trends in the datastream, those in charge can formulate strategies and plans of action to address problem areas and make improvements to the customer experience in retail stores and online.

 One of the most important applications of all these tools is data-driven product placement.
 With the right data-driven marketing strategy, you can pair customers with the items they want faster and more accurately than ever before.